bundesliga

 "I like to be active in the space in behind the opposition’s midfield.
 That’s where I can hurt the opponent most of all.
 I’m a mix between a striker and a midfielder.
 I’m a Raumdeuter.
 It’s about instinct.”

-Müller’s nose for goal - or rather space - enabled him to sniff out 108 Bundesliga goals between 2010 and 2020.
-Only teammate Robert Lewandowski and Borussia Dortmund captain Marco Reus produced more, while he leads the way for assists with a mind-bending count of 164 across the same decade and into 2022.
-He set a new single-season record of 21 in 2019/20, tallied 18 in 2020/21 and has a further 17 in 2021/22.
-More than a third of them since 2014 have furnished Lewandowski.
+Müller’s nose for goal - or rather space - has enabled him to sniff out 149 Bundesliga strikes since the start of 2010.
+Only former teammate Robert Lewandowski and ex-Borussia Dortmund captain Marco Reus produced more in that period, while he leads the way for assists with a mind-bending count of over 200 across the same decade and into 2024, including a single-season record of 21 in 2019/20.
+Between 2014 and 2022, more than a third of them furnished Lewandowski.

-"It’s easier with Thomas next to me," Lewandowski has said time and again of his preferred right-hand man.
+"It’s easier with Thomas next to me," Lewandowski used to say of his preferred right-hand man.
 "He helps me out a lot; we complement each other very well.

 "Thomas is always heading towards the opposition goal, with a lot of movement.
 We always have one player more in the penalty area when he plays, I have more space and not always two or three opponents against me.”